syncfusion-content/blazor-docs/blazor/treemap/getting-started.md

 This section briefly explains about how to include [Blazor TreeMap](https://www.syncfusion.com/blazor-components/blazor-treemap) component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.

-The below video demonstrates the customization options and features within the Blazor TreeMap component.
+The below video demonstrates the customization of Blazor TreeMap component.

 {% youtube
 "youtube:https://www.youtube.com/watch?v=FOpV4mu9GH4"%}